Computer Science (CS)

 Prerequisite: CS 212 with grade of C or above.

 Interns receive practical learning experience outside the academic setting.
 Requires permission of the Director of Computer Science and agreement of the relevant authority on the employer's side.
-May not be repeated.
+Student may enroll in this course more than once but only 6 total hours may count towards the major.
 Offered by arrangement.

 CS 387 Advanced Cybersecurity 3 sem. hrs.